Skip Header

 What is pension drawdown & how does it work?

-Pension Drawdown is a way of gaining a regular income during your retirement, but if you’re new to the term drawdown, need a refresher or are approaching retirement and starting to gather your options, then we have put together all the FAQs for your consideration to ensure you have everything you need to know.
+Pension Drawdown is a way of gaining a regular income during your retirement.
+If you’re new to the term drawdown, need a refresher or are approaching retirement and starting to gather your options, then we’ve put together these frequently asked questions and answers for your consideration, and ensure you have everything you need to know.

-Important information - The value of investments can go down as well as up, so you may get back less than you invest.
-The value of tax savings and eligibility to invest in a SIPP or Junior SIPP depends on personal circumstances and all tax rules may change in the future.
-The minimum age you can normally access your pension savings is currently 55, and is due to rise to 57 on 6 April 2028, unless you have a lower protected pension age.
+Important information - the value of investments and the income from them can go down as well as up so you may get back less than you invest.
+Eligibility to invest in a SIPP and tax treatment depends on personal circumstances and all tax rules may change in the future.
+You cannot normally access money in a SIPP until age 55 (57 from 2028).

 What is Pension drawdown - the basics